itzzSVR-tech/Converso/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=
 ```

-Replace the placeholder values with your actual ImageKit, NeonDB, Upstash, and Resend credentials.
+Replace the placeholder values with your actual Supabase, Clerk, Sentry, and Vapi credentials.
 You can obtain these credentials by signing up on: [Supabase](https://supabase.com/dashboard), [Clerk](https://jsm.dev/converso-clerk), [Sentry](https://jsm.dev/converso-sentry), [Vapi](https://jsm.dev/converso-vapi).

 **Running the Project**